 It is difficult to see results when your training cycle is too short.
-And you need rest periods at some point in order to recover for a new cycle.
+And you need rest periods at some point to recover for a new cycle.

-A 3 month cycle works great for weight loss and strength training.
+A 3-month cycle works well for weight loss and strength training.
 If you need to lose weight, stop trying to lose 20 pounds in one month.
 Or worse, in one week.
-Have patience, do not punish your body and follow a safe plan to lose 20 pounds in 3 months.
+Have patience, do not punish your body, and follow a safe plan to lose 20 pounds in 3 months.